Facility Use policies & procedures

 General Permit and Facility Use Rules

-Permit holders, and all participants of the permitted activity, are responsible for abiding by the following rules:
+Permit holders, and all participants of the permitted activity, are responsible for abiding by all park rules and City ordinances.
+The following rules are strictly monitored:

 - Animals, except service animals, are prohibited on City property, per City Ordinance (sec.
 46-14)